Nominations & submissions

 New business (not yet accredited)

-If a business is not yet accredited or does not meet their accreditation requirements of QTF Level 1, they will be required to undertake an awards site visit.
-By undertaking an awards site visit they will meet the QTF level one site visit certification requirement.
+1. If a business is not yet accredited or does not meet the relevant accreditation requirements for their category, they will undertake a verification meeting.
+By undertaking a meeting they will meet the QTF level one certification requirement.

-If a business wishes to obtain a higher level of certification, additional questions would be required to be assessed relevant to the level module of certification, separate to the awards site visit process (this could occur concurrently at the states discretion).
+2. If a business wishes to obtain a higher level of certification, additional questions would be required to be assessed relevant to the level module of certification, this would be conducted separate to the awards process.

-If a business is certified at level one, but is not meeting the QTF Site Visit Certification Requirements they will be required to undertake an Awards Site Visit.
+a.
+If a business is certified at level one, but is not meeting the QTF Certification Requirements they will be required to undertake an awards verification meeting.

-The awards site visit would meet the requirements of a QTF level one certified site assessment.
+b.
+The awards verification meeting would meet the requirements of a QTF level one certified assessment.

-If a business is certified at a level higher then QTF Level One, but is not meeting the QTF Site Visit Certification Requirements they will be required to undertake an Awards Site Visit.
+1. If a business is certified at a level higher then QTF Level One, but is not meeting the QTF Site Visit Certification Requirements they will be required to undertake an Awards verification meeting.

-The awards site visit will not meet the higher QTF Site Visit Certification requirements.
-An independent site assessment will be required to be undertaken (this could occur concurrently at the states discretion).
+2. The awards meeting will not meet the higher QTF Site Visit Certification requirements.
+An independent site assessment will be required to be undertaken.

 Your contact details may also be supplied to agencies engaged on behalf of award organisers/committees for promotional purposes.